 Mountain Feel (Summertime): snow on top, crater lake, expanded top (rim), glacial valleys

 Experiencing Mount Ngauruhoe

-To come to the very foot of the volcano, you need to start the usual Tongariro Alpine Crossing at Mangatepopo road end and then make your way up the Mangatepopo Valley to the saddle between Mount Tongariro and Mount Ngauruhoe.
+To come to the very foot of the volcano, you need to start the usual Tongariro Alpine Crossing at Mangatepopo road end.
+Then you make your way up the Mangatepopo Valley to the saddle between Mount Tongariro and Mount Ngauruhoe.
 The summit climb is not really formed or marked, so climbing this volcano is open to your improvisation.
 Take it as you wish.

 Generally, you’ll want to go with one of the routes that people in front of you have chosen, which will mostly be all good.
 I noticed that more and more people are deciding to climb Mount Ngauruhoe (aka Mount Doom, Mordor) whenever I am doing the Tongariro Alpine Crossing.
-It’s definitely gained a lot of popularity with Peter Jackson’s Lord of the Ring movies, but be extra cautious of the loose cinders, rolling rocks, and stones that increased the number of climbers dislodge while climbing towards the summit.
+It’s definitely gained a lot of popularity with Peter Jackson’s Lord of the Ring movies.
+However, be extra cautious of the loose cinders, rolling rocks and stones that increased number of climbers dislodge while climbing towards the summit.

 The climb to Mount Ngauruhoe does require some level of fitness.
 If I would try to compare the climbing difficulty, this one is up there with North Island’s Mount Taranaki, but shorter and not as challenging.
 I found myself on all fours from time to time, especially in places where the volcano became extra steep.
 The slope angle can reach up to 45°.
 Nevertheless, it’s all doable.